XJIOP/redir-to-link/README.md

 Simple redirect to your link

 **How to use:**
-- `https://xjiop.github.io/redir-to-link/goto.html?link=` your link should be here
+- `https://xjiop.github.io/redir-to-link/goto.html?link=` your link encoded in base64 should be here